 Using Check Sheets to Keep Track of the Completion of Steps in a Multi-Step Procedure

-Check sheets are often used to describe the results of a procedure, as explained above.
+You can use check sheets to describe and then analyze the results of a procedure, as explained above.

-However, they can also be used to keep track of the completion of the different steps of a procedure.
+But in addition, you can also use check sheets to track of the completion of the different steps of a procedure.
 In this case, the check sheet is often known as a checklist.

 The checklist concept is all about creating a list of procedures for a worker to follow so he/she won’t make a mistake.
-This type of check sheet is especially useful during multi-step procedures, and in quality it’s often used when checking and finishing process outputs (although again, it can be used while creating outputs as well).
+This type of check sheet is especially useful during multi-step procedures, and in quality it’s often used when checking and finishing process outputs.

 For more about checklists, you may also want to check out: